jc141x/jc141-bash/setup/readme.md

 #### NixOS

-- Switch to the Unstable Repo (to have up to date dwarfs package)
+- Switch to the Unstable Repo. (to have up to date dwarfs package)

 ```
 sudo nix-channel --add https://nixos.org/channels/nixos-unstable nixos